PopovicMilica/causal_nets/README.md

-A feed-forward neural network based software for treatment effect and propensity score estimation.
-It is supporting both regression and classification treatment variable case.
+A feed-forward neural network based software for treatment effects and propensity score estimation.
+It can support both continuous target variable and binary one.

 ### Installation

-First, clone the software repository, then install the dependencies and finally the software itself, by typing the following commands.
+First, clone the software repository, then install the dependencies, and finally the software itself by typing the following commands:

 ```sh
 cd install/path